rubenschagas/portainer/README.md

 docker-compose -f docker-compose-portainer.yml up -d
 ```

-## ACCESSING AND CONFIGURATING THE GUI
+## ACCESSING AND CONFIGURING THE GUI

 1. Using a browser, access the [local] address: `localhost:9000`;
 2. Configure an admin user account;
-3. Using the Wizard tool, configure a [local] environment through a socket connection, as follows:
+3. Using the Wizard tool, configure an [local] environment through a socket connection, as follows:

 ![](./assets/readMeMd/portainer1.png)